 Kendal qualified as a veterinary surgeon from Bristol University in 1978, and is certified as a Clinical Animal Behaviourist by the Association for the Study of Animal Behaviour.

 Kendal is one of the UK's leading, independent veterinary and behavioural consultants in matters relating to animal welfare and canine behaviour assessment and modification.
 Kendal accepts legal instructions in both dangerous dog and animal welfare cases and offers online behaviour consultations.
-Kendal has written and published two books on canine behaviour; 'The Canine Commandments,' and 'Demystifying Dog Behaviour for the Veterinarian,' as well as an educational resource for primary schools regarding dog bite prevention.
+Kendal has written and published two books on canine behaviour; 'The Canine Commandments,' and 'Demystifying Dog Behaviour for the Veterinarian,' and 'I am a dog' as well as an educational resource for primary schools regarding dog bite prevention.

 As the first edition, The Canine Commandments mark 2 guides children and their family and friends to interact more safely with dogs and minimise the risk of a bite.